Unveiling the Risks of NFT Promotion Scams

-We created a dataset consisting of $494$ NFT phishing URLs and $649$ benign NFT minting URLs.
 We trained our dataset using four algorithms: Decision Tree, Logistic Regression, Support Vector Machine (SVM), and Random Forest (RF).
-RF performed the best on our dataset, and thus we decided on it.
-To avoid over-fitting, we ran our model through a 10 fold cross validation study with a training/test set split of 70:30. \shirin{Are they randomly assigned to these sets? if yes, mention it.}\sayak{Yes, added} We illustrate the performance of our model in Table~\ref{classifier-performance}, which shows an accuracy of 0.97, with a precision and recall of 0.95 and 0.98, respectively, and the AUC of the ROC curve is 0.98.
-The importance of each feature used in the model towards classification is illustrated in Figure~\ref{fig:feature-importance}.
+Out of all the models, RF performed the best.
+To avoid over-fitting, we ran our model through a 10-fold cross-validation study with a training/test set split of 70:30, with $1,789$ websites used for the training set, and $767$ used for the testing set.
+Our model shows an accuracy of 0.97, with a precision and recall of 0.95 and 0.98, respectively.
+We also conducted an examination of feature importance within our trained Random Forest model to determine the significance of different features in classification tasks.
+The top features, along with their respective scores, are: \textit{The Etherscan/BSC scan token was known} (0.218), \textit{The number of Twitter followers} (0.134),\textit{The age of the Twitter account} (0.125), \textit{the reputation of the Minting URL} (0.123), and the \textit{Contract address} (0.121).